cb125/Scoreboards/README.md

 	Which of these complexities should be modelled within a linguistic theory?
 A semantic theory?
 Why does it matter?
 Which linguistic ‘weeds’ does it affect?

 ## Course Expectations:
-All participants must do the reading and post forum comment/question in advance of class.
+* All participants must do the reading and post forum comment/question in advance of class.
 The post must discuss something you genuinely don’t understand, and should be anchored in a specific part of the text.
 (Not a fancy counterexample or a general rant.)
+* **Zoom stance**: The course is about in-person interaction.
+That said, zoom is not out of the question, under certain limited circumstances.

+**Work**:
-**Work**: (1) research option: 25 page response paper; (2) non-research option: 6 page focussed point or squib; (3) auditors welcome (though they should do the reading.)
-The course is about in-person interaction.
+* Research option: 25 page response paper
+* Non-research option: 6 page focussed point or squib
+* Auditors are welcome, and are expected to do the reading The course is about in-person interaction.
 (Zoom is not out of the question, under certain circumstances.)

 ## Course Schedule
 * January 19: @Rutgers.
 Intro